tylercod3r/toon-castle/README.md

 Q: Where did the room assets come from (e.g. chairs, tables, wall fixtures...)?
 * using this awesome site: https://opengameart.org/ (FREE)
-* all music downloaded from here as well
+* all music / sfx downloaded from here as well
 * will be adding credits here for any assets included

 Q: Why do the NPC characters seem to "clumb up" at the end while walking?